ndanh318/Life-Expectency/README.md

 ## Introduction

+This project's main goal is to create a regression model that can estimate life expectancy properly by combining a number of factors, including economic indicators, healthcare costs, immunization rates, and death rates.
+The model can assist in identifying important elements that determine life expectancy and offer insights into how various situations affect health outcomes worldwide by studying these factors.

 ## Dataset

 Here is a preview of the life expectancy dataset.
 The dataset used for this project can be found [here](https://github.com/ndanh318/Life-Expectency/tree/master/data/sources)